 An audit team develops the audit plan which specifies the research approach, the resource requirements, and projected deadlines.
 The planning process determines the most cost-effective approach which will satisfy the objectives of the study.
 When the research is completed, a draft report is written and reviewed internally to verify the work meets generally accepted government auditing standards.
 Our board reviews the draft report.
 The audited agency(s) receives a confidential draft for review and comment.
 A final report containing the comments of the audited agency(s) is then released to the South Carolina General Assembly and the public.

 After an audit report is published and if we have available resources, we issue a follow-up review.
-This provides the Legislature with information on the status of recommendations made by our audits.
+In this review, we report to the Legislature the status of recommendations made by a previous audit.
+We may also conduct follow-up analysis of previous recommendations during a new project, if applicable, and provide the results as a part of that audit report.